ekourkchi/inclinet_project/README.md

 ###  4.2. <a name='Classificationdetermininggoodbadgalaxyimages'></a>Classification, determining good/bad galaxy images

-Here, we train a VGG model using the augmented data.
-Data augmentation has been done separately in another code and the output data has been stored on disk for the purpose of the following analysis.
+To distinguish between accepted and rejected spiral galaxies for the purpose of our study, we train a VGG model using the augmented images that have been generated following the same procedure we explained in the previous section.

-128x128 images are used for this analysis, which are in grayscale (g,r,i filter) or colorful (RGB).
-All images are presented in 3 channels.
-For grayscale images, all three channels are the same.
-Labels are either 0 or 1.

-- 0: galaxy images with well defined and measured inclinations, that are used for the distance analysis in a separate research
+- 0: galaxy images with well-defined and measured inclinations, that are used for the distance analysis in a separate research
 - 1: galaxies that are flagged to be either face-on (inclinations less than 45 degrees from face-on), or to have poor image quality.
 Deformed galaxies, non-spiral galaxies, confused images, multiple galaxies in a field, galaxy images that are contaminated with bright foreground stars have been also flagged and have label 1.

-We adopt the same network trained to determine inclinations.
-Here for binary classification, the last layer activation function has been changed to Softmax with sparse categorical entropy as the loss function.
-We keep track of the accuracy metric during the training process.
+Here, we leverage the same networks we adopted for the inclination evaluation.
+For binary classification, the activation function of the last layer is replaced by the `softmax` function, and the network is trained with the `sparse categorical entropy` as the loss function.
+We keep track of the `accuracy` metric during the training process.

-**Objective:** The goal is to train a network for automatic rejection of unaccepted galaxies.
+**Objective:** The goal is to train a network for automatic rejection of the unaccepted galaxies.
 These galaxies can be later manually studied or investigated by human users.

 ####  4.2.1. <a name='Notebooks-1'></a>Notebooks